 “Everything was hard work, all the things I’d always loved – like the thought of going on holiday and having to pack.
 And I know it isn’t just me that’s felt like that.”

-Mathews was diagnosed with weakened bones at 49 – and having seen her mother be affected by the condition, and bedridden with it for the last few years of her life, she admits it “scared the living daylights” out of her.
+For Mathews, that part was personal.
+She was diagnosed with weakened bones at 49.
+Having seen her mother affected by the condition and bedridden with it in the final years of her life, she says it “scared the living daylights” out of her.

 “It saved my life, I was in such a dark place,” she says.
 “You just rub it on your inner thigh or arm.
 Within four or five nights, my night sweats had stopped and the anxiety went – not altogether, but it was so much better.”